-Prevent/Channel Referral Process
+Prevent/Channel Referral Process via the National PREVENT Referral Form

 The 'Prevent Duty’ established under the Counter Terrorism and Security Act 2015 requires responsible authorities to 'have due regard to the need to prevent individuals from being drawn into terrorism in the exercise of their duties'.
 This includes those working with children and young people as well as those working with adults.